aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 Like `compress` feature, the client must send the `Accept` header with the correct media type.

+???+ warning
-!!! warning "This feature requires API Gateway to configure binary media types, see [our sample infrastructure](#required-resources) for reference"
+    This feature requires API Gateway to configure binary media types, see [our sample infrastructure](#required-resources) for reference.

 === "app.py"